muzafferkahraman/portal-setup-tool/README.md

 -s is the number of subscribers per reseller

 -b is the number of branches per subscriber

+-g is the number of redundant groups per subscriber

 -p is the number of the simultaneous processes, 5 is reccomended for creation, and 2 for deletion